-Area Groups collect a property’s Areas together in specific groups for the purpose of sorting and/or in a specific order to define the flow of inspections (from one area to the next).
+Area Groups collect a property’s Areas together into specific groups to define the flow of an inspection (from one area to the next) and order the property areas as they will be organized in inspection reports.
 When generating any property management report, you can opt to use Area Groups or not, and you can change your preference at any time.

 Using Area Groups is completely optional: if you want a more simple setup where all Areas are organized alphabetically, just set all Area Groups to the same number like “1” or “3.”
 If you want to closely control the order of Areas, you can do that as well, by numbering each area or set of areas distinctly.